Skip to content

 We look forward to welcoming you to the Defence Leadership and Business Group.

-We are keen to celebrate our collaborations and partnerships with other nations and organisations, so our Communications Team may reach out to you before, during, or after your visit.
+We are keen to showcase our collaborations and partnerships with other nations and organisations, so our Communications Team may reach out to you before, during, or after your visit.
 We also encourage you to talk about your time here.
 See some of the options available below:

 Photography by the Defence Academy